Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: MHD and test-particle simulations

-Secondly, Figure~\ref{fig:rdc} shows the unconditional MSD for our considered particles, as well as the conditional observations for~$\hat{\omega}_g=181.019$.
+Second, figure~\ref{fig:rdc} shows the unconditional MSD for our considered particles, as well as the conditional observations for~$\hat{\omega}_g=181.019$.
 The unconditional data reveals three time scales of transport: particles move ballistically on short time scales, followed by a transient subdiffusive phase, before becoming asymptotically diffusive.
-Notably, convergence to normal diffusion occurs only after the MSD reaches the box size, which means that particles may experience the same structures repeatedly due to the periodic boundary conditions.
-We address this issue by focusing on the transport behavior on short and intermediate time scales.
-The conditional data supports two distinct transport behaviors, where magnetized particles exhibit much longer MFPs compared to unmagnetized particles.
+As noted in Section~\ref{sec:simusetup2}, convergence to normal diffusion occurs only after the MSD reaches the box size, which means that particles may experience the same structures repeatedly due to the periodic boundary conditions.
+We address this issue partly by modelling the transport behaviour on short and intermediate time scales, where the bias of the periodic domain is negligible.

+The conditional data supports two distinct transport behaviours, where magnetised particles exhibit much longer MFPs compared to unmagnetised particles.
 Also indicated are the relative bin counts contributing to the conditional averages.
 This number strongly decreases for both cases for larger time scales, because the probability of finding an uninterrupted conditional trajectory segment decreases with its desired length.
-The conditional averages at large time scales are thus likely dominated by a few very intense flux tubes, implying a systematic bias caused by our heuristic magnetization criterion~$\bar{\kappa}\bar{r}_g\sim 1$.
-Our methodology for modeling the conditional and unconditional data, as well as addressing this bias, is presented in Section~\ref{sec:model}.
+The conditional averages at large time scales are thus likely dominated by a few very intense flux tubes, implying a systematic bias caused by our heuristic magnetisation criterion~$\bar{\kappa}\bar{r}_g\sim 1$.
+Our methodology for modelling the conditional and unconditional data, as well as addressing this bias, is presented in Section~\ref{sec:model}.

-\section{Stochastic Transport Model}
+\section{Stochastic transport model}